edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

 Setting the **URL path(s)** option to `/marketing/*` allows {{ PRODUCT }} {{ PRODUCT_SECURITY }} to apply this Security App configuration to any request whose URL path starts with `/marketing/`.

-The following sample request will match the above pattern:
+The following sample request matches the above pattern:

 `https://cdn.example.com/marketing/mycampaign/image.png`

 #### Regex Match {/*regex-match*/}

-{{ PRODUCT }} {{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a match for the pattern defined in a regular expression.
+Requires {{ PRODUCT_SECURITY }} Premier, Business, or Essentials. {{ PRODUCT }} {{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a match for the pattern defined in a regular expression.

 <Callout type="info">